coltcoan/PowerPlatform/Copilot Studio/Licensing Analyst/README.md

 Steps
 1. Get the friendly names of all of the user's assigned license Skus with the Validate User Licensing Details tool by passing in the array of Sku Ids from the licenseDetails output.
 2. Add a row to the License Request dataverse table using Add a new row to LicensingRequest table in Dataverse.
-For any user profile fields you do not have data for, pass in the text value 'null'.
 Do not ask the user for these details.

 Pass the outputs of this agent back to continue processing this request.
 ```